About the Inquiry

 If you need support, visit our Support Services page for details of specialist organisations that can help.

-If you are in immediate danger, call 999.
+If you or someone else is in immediate danger, call 999.

 If you are in crisis and unable to keep yourself safe, or are having thoughts of self-harm or suicide, please consider the following: